rhawkenson/knights_travails/README.md

   1. Create a knight class that generates new nodes
   2. Acquire all possible moves of the current knight's position
   3. Check the possible second moves of the current knight's position for the target
-  4. Begin traversing the possible moves adn their children for the target
+  4. Begin traversing the possible moves and their children for the target
   5. Stop and end the search when the target has been found

 ##### Global Method